sjfricke/awesome-webgl/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

-> If you forget any of these I will nicly ask you to change it in the pull request.
+> If you forget any of these I will nicely ask you to change it in the pull request.

 # Updating [README.md](https://github.com/sjfricke/awesome-webgl/blob/master/README.md)

 - Make an individual pull request for each suggestion.
 - You can either add a link or new categories, or improvements... all are welcome.
   - If you have other ideas for discussion please leave an issue.
-- If you just want to simply add a library/framework without links to references for it then add to [Libraries.md](https://github.com/sjfricke/awesome-webgl/blob/master/Libraries.md).
-  - The README.md is used for giving more references to repected libraries.
 - Use the following format: \[NAME\]\(LINK\) - DESCRIPTION.
   - Keep descriptions simple.
 - Titles should be [capitalized](http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html).
 - Make pull request titles descriptive i.e. not `Updated README`.
 - Link additions should be added to the bottom of the relevant category.
 - New sub-category are placed in alphabetical order.
-- New entires for the libraries/frameworks section are placed in alphabetical order.
+- New entries for the libraries/frameworks section are placed in alphabetical order.
 - New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.